Professor Karl Otfried Schwab

 3. We would like to understand the influences on physical fitness in 3-6 year old children.

-- Dr. Andreas Krebs, specialist in child and adolescent medicine, pediatric endocrinology and diabetology as well as laboratory medicine, works on clinical microdialysis and the atherosclerosis prevention.
+- PD Dr. Andreas Krebs, specialist in child and adolescent medicine, pediatric endocrinology and diabetology as well as laboratory medicine, works on clinical microdialysis and the atherosclerosis prevention.

 - Dr. Corinna Brichta, postdoc and specialist in child and adolescent medicine, has been working on microdialysis since her doctoral thesis.
 Currently she is working on hypophosphatasia- and SGA-projects and additionally on the atherosclerosis project.